Getting Started

 Prerequisites

-Before you begin, familiarize yourself with how rules work in your IDE:
+Before you begin, familiarize yourself with how rules work in your AI coding tool:

 Cursor uses .cursor/rules for rule configuration.